Welcome to today's edition of the Rush 24-7 podcast.

 It's not what you know.

-It's what people think.
+It's what people think, you know.

-They'll have a separate press charter, and of course, the military aircraft to take the limousine and the SUVs to travel around.
+And, of course, the military aircraft to take the limousine and the SUVs to travel around.

-White House cooks uh to prepare his food.
+White House cooks to prepare his food.

 That stuff's pretty normal.

-What's unusual, what is not the norm is the size of the traveling party.
+What's unusual, what is not the norm, is the size of the traveling party.

 We're just not interested in it.